ZhoraKornev/opencart_v3_mod/README.md

 # opencart_v3_mod

-This mod will add you the option section on to featured section at the main page
+This mod will add you the option section(if it's exist on current product) on to featured section at the main page

 little visual mod for  opencart v3.0.2.0